-Dynamic email content is the manipulation of specific elements in an email, like the copy, images, hyperlinks, etc., depending on the user’s information or behavior.
+Dynamic email content is the personalization of specific elements in an email (like the copy, images, hyperlinks, etc.) based on the user’s information or behavior.
 Ultimately, the email’s content is made more valuable for the consumer by “dynamically” adjusting to the user’s behavior.
 With email marketing, presenting relevant information is vital for nurturing leads.

-Most consider dynamic content to be completely digitally driven, but quite often it is much more personal and real-world driven.
-For example, consumers who provide their email address at checkout while shopping are contributing to dynamic content.
-Their interactions provide valuable data to software that will use it to dictate personal and targeted content, rather than sending generic and blindly-targeted emails.
-With that, emails now nurture leads and consumers for future business in a relationship that benefits both the consumer and the company.
+Most consider dynamic content to be completely digitally driven, but it’s often much more personal and real-world driven.
+For example, customers who provide their email addresses at checkout are contributing to dynamic content.
+Instead of sending generic and blindly-targeted emails, their interactions provide valuable data to software we can use to dictate personal and targeted content.
+Emails now nurture leads and current customers for future business.
+Personalized and relevant content helps nurture a relationship that benefits both the customer and the company.

 Why is Dynamic Content Important in the Sales Process?

-The goal of dynamic email content is primarily to nurture leads.
-The sales funnel can often stall or slow down when working on the process of moving a consumer from a cold lead to a client.
-This process of “warming” the lead is exactly what is accelerated by the nurturing process utilizing dynamic content in emails.
+The sales funnel can often stall or slow down when moving a consumer from a cold lead to a client.
+This process of “warming” the lead is exactly what dynamic email content helps accelerate.

 - Saving the time of a sales member or account executive

-- Rewarding the user with information that provides value
+- Providing the user with relevant and personalized information

 - Incentivizing the consumer to interact again using re-marketing opportunities

 - Building relationships with potential or existing customers

 Dynamic content adds value across the board in marketing communications, an industry encompassing everything from Advertising and Sales Promotion to Direct Marketing and Public Relations.
 It allows you to drive the conversations specific to the customer’s needs and wants, thoughtfully and helpfully nurturing the relationship.